MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/css/index.md

 The first argument to the `StyleSheet.FromAssemblyResource` method is the assembly containing the style sheet, while the second argument is a `string` representing the resource identifier.
 The resource identifier can be obtained from the **Properties** window when the CSS file is selected.

-Alternatively, the style sheet can be loaded from a `StringReader` and added to the [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) for the page:
+Alternatively, a style sheet can be loaded from a `StringReader` and added to a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary):

 ```csharp
 public partial class MyPage : ContentPage